ralt/express-boilerplate/README.md

 Each template can then be called using its file name.
 In the controller's example, it calls the `home.ejs` file.

-Basically, there are three special syntax we can use (replace &lt; and &gt; by the correct HTML entity):
+Basically, there are three special syntax we can use:

 - `<% if () { %>`: real javascript code.
 Available for `if`, `forEach`, etc.
 - `<%= variable %>`: displays a javascript variable.